matematiflo/CompAssistedMath2023/Lean/Students_projects/Janosch_Anna-Lena/well-ordering.md

 ## 2. Proof

-Our proof is based on a proof from the book *Topology* by Munkres, that we found on stackexchange.
+Our proof is based on a proof from the book *Topology*.

 We'll first prove the following weaker **Lemma**: